sghoshal008/Hive-Assignment/README.md

-The data dictionary is available on this page.
+The data dictionary is available on this page - https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2017/2bnn-yakx

 The analysis can be divided into two parts: